-Studies suggest that bacteria living in the mouth also can be found in the upper airway, where they can multiply and travel further down and play part in causing diseases like aspiration pneumonia especially in people with periodontal disease as those people have a higher number of bacteria in their mouth and saliva.
+Studies suggest that bacteria living in the mouth also can be found in the upper airway, where they can multiply and travel further down and play part in causing diseases like aspiration pneumonia, especially in people with periodontal disease as those people have a higher number of bacteria in their mouth and saliva.

 It is clear that one cannot think anymore of the mouth as a separate entity.

-Furthermore the general well being of a person can also be greatly influenced by the state of our oral health.
+Furthermore, the general well-being of a person can also be greatly influenced by the state of our oral health.

-A healthy mouth plays an important role in the everyday life and socialising, as it allows the person to enjoy eating regularly and healthily, permits clear speech, boosts the confidence in appearing in public and allows the person to live without pain and discomfort.
+A healthy mouth plays an important role in the everyday life and socialising, as it allows the person to enjoy eating regularly and healthily, permits clear speech, boosts confidence in appearing in public and allows the person to live without pain and discomfort.

-Pain in the mouth can prevent you from eating and drinking adequately, which can lead to lack of nutrition and dehydration.
+Pain in the mouth can prevent you from eating and drinking adequately, which can lead to a lack of nutrition and dehydration.

 Poor oral health can badly affect the person’s quality of life and self-confidence and can stop people from smiling, talking or kissing loved ones.
-If you ever had toothache you will know how antisocial one can become until the pain is gone.
+If you ever had a toothache you will know how antisocial one can become until the pain is gone.

-Just like any vital organs, the mouth is a vital part of the body, and it is definitely beneficial to look after it by brushing twice a day, flossing or cleaning interdentally daily and visiting the dentist/hygienist regularly (in order to maintain good oral health, to minimise the risk of developing any of the above mentioned systemic diseases and to achieve a general well being).
+Just like any vital organ, the mouth is a vital part of the body, and it is definitely beneficial to look after it by brushing twice a day, flossing or cleaning interdentally daily and visiting the dentist/hygienist regularly (in order to maintain good oral health, to minimise the risk of developing any of the above mentioned systemic diseases and to achieve a general well being).